Sawlumin inscription: Initial analyses

 The initial readings of the slabs threatened to upend the current understanding of Pagan-era dates.
-The initial reports claimed that the inscription was founded by King Saw Lu, and contained the year 415 ME (1053/54 CE), presumably as its inscription date.
+The initial reports claimed that King Saw Lu founded the inscription.
+They contained the year 415 ME (1053/54 CE), presumably as its inscription date.
 Moreover, the initial reports conjectured that the fifth script might be Tai-Yuan, Gon (Khun or Kengtung) Shan, over two centuries earlier than the earliest known evidence of a Tai-Shan script.

 However, at least one subsequent analysis does not agree with some of the initial readings.
 According to Bee Htaw Monzel, the slabs were indeed founded by Saw Lu and mainly inscribed in Burmese, Pyu, Mon and Pali, and a few lines of Sanskrit.
 His analysis finds that the Mon and Pyu versions state 441 as the year of inscription, and that the Pyu version also gives the 10th month and the 3rd day.

 Bee Htaw Monzel's translation of the extant inscriptions can be summarized as: